Inspiration. Insight. Influence.

 Liberation convenes national healthcare visionaries in an intimate setting for two days of inspiring, stimulating discussions from world-class speakers on the most relevant and daunting challenges facing the industry.

-If you’re looking to connect with healthcare leaders; share and discuss best practices with executives facing challenges regarding quality, costs and satisfaction; and engage in numerous networking opportunities with industry thought leaders and innovators –don’t miss Liberation 2019!
+If you’re looking to connect with healthcare industry luminaries and leaders, hear from inspirational and provocative speakers, share and discuss challenges and best practices with fellow executives and engage in numerous networking opportunities with disruptors and innovators – don’t miss Liberation 2019!

 Take advantage of our always-popular networking activities to engage with like-minded healthcare innovators and forge strong, lasting relationships.
 Each opportunity, from our reception and breaks to our dinner and Liberation Lounge—an engaging and interactive area highlighting the latest innovations and top solutions in the industry—is designed to provide an informal setting for dialogue, problem solving and new ideas.